whiteinge/presentations/utosc_2010-10-07_ajax-fragments/presentation.rst

     Facebook's rearchitecture goal was **2.5 seconds** per page.

-.. look into labJS or requireJS for async-loading?

 .. class:: incremental

     * Put JavaScript at the bottom of the page.
 (Sometimes!)